NalaliiaPV/Visualization-Webinar-funnel/project_details.md

 ### Iteration 3.

-Grow Team automated uploading from Zoom to Google spreadsheet using a low-code tool after I insisted.
-I connected Google spreadsheets storing data on webinar registrations and visits to the Google data studio (visualization tool).
+Grow Team automated uploading from one of the webinar services to Google spreadsheet using a low-code tool after I insisted.
+I connected Google spreadsheets storing data on webinar registrations and visits to the **Google data studio** (visualization tool).
 I put together the dashboard by my own.

 +++ It’s convenient to work with data in the dashboard.
 Lots of filters, lots of graphs and tables.
 They cover all user requests, and it’s very easy to add new visuals.